-Seeing flying termite swarms outside is one thing, but what about indoors?
-Although it’s unpleasant to think about, it is possible to have a swarm occur inside your home.
-While this may be scary, remember that none of these flying termites will survive to create new colonies.
+Seeing swarmers outside is one thing, but what about seeing flying termites in your home?
+Although it’s unpleasant to think about, it is possible to have a swarm occur inside your house.
+While this is certainly unpleasant — scary, even — remember that none of these flying termites will survive to create new colonies.

 Get Termite Protection from the Best in the Biz